 Overview

-In 1972, the Defense Intelligence Agency (DIA) initiated a top-secret program called Project Stargate to investigate the feasibility of using psychic abilities for intelligence gathering.
-As part of the program, military personnel and civilians were trained to use remote viewing.
-They attempted to gather information about distant locations, events, and objects.
+In 1972, the Defense Intelligence Agency (DIA) kickstarted a top-secret project called “Project Stargate.”
+This initiative aimed to ascertain the feasibility of using psychic abilities for intelligence gathering.
+As part of the program, military personnel and civilians were trained in remote viewing techniques to garner information about distant locations, events, and objects.

 Project Details